-Cloverbuds|Grange may only show a novelty goat.
-A novelty goat is defined as a small goat that is purebred or cross-bred lineage; is up to 23 inches in height and weighs no more than 65 pounds.
+Cloverbuds|Grange may only show a novelty goat - a small goat that is purebred or cross-bred lineage; is up to 23 inches in height and weighs no more than 65 pounds.
 Novelty goats will be weighed Wednesday Morning.
 Cloverbuds may only receive a participation ribbon.

-- 209. Fitting and Showing - 210.
+- 215. Fitting and Showing - 216.
 Breed Class (all breeds together).